-So Jesus used this lifting up of a saving symbol as an image, and John (the evangelist) draws further on the image of the Son of Man being lifted up, evoking thoughts both of Jesus lifted up on the cross and Jesus lifted up into heaven.
+So Jesus used this lifting up of a saving symbol as an image, and John the evangelist draws further on the image of the Son of Man being lifted up, evoking thoughts both of Jesus lifted up on the cross and Jesus lifted up into heaven.
 Here is an example of God's grace - saving the people of Israel in the desert in their faith - used as an image of God's grace - saving people who look at the uplifted Christ in faith.

 Apparently not everyone got it, though, because the much fuller and now famous phrase follows to make it explicitly clear: "For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life."
+Everyone.
+Not some, not only the pure and righteous, but everyone who believes, even with a teensy faith that makes a mustard seed look big.

-This is a message of grace and mercy.
-It must have been hard for the religious righteous to hear that message of mercy.
+This is a simple yet profound message of grace and mercy.
+But it must have been really, really hard for the religious righteous to hear that message of mercy.
 They had grown up in a system of strict religious rules, a system in which there was little if any room for mercy.
 Rigid adherence to the letter of the Law was the standard; ignoring the Spirit of the Law seemed to be the norm.
 The clamour of the righteous proclaiming to God and people alike their rightness made it almost impossible to hear the gentle testimony of God's love in Christ.

-It's especially hard today to hear that same graceful testimony of God's love in Christ.
-We seem to live in an age in which proclamations of absolute and unique truth attract great numbers of enthusiastic followers, and in which simplistic practices of self-identification make it clear to define the 'insiders' and easy to condemn the 'outsiders'.
-In the midst of such rampant self-congratulation ("thank God we're not like 'them'!) it becomes more and more difficult to hear the testimony of grace and mercy from God in Christ.
+It's still hard today to hear that same graceful testimony of God's love in Christ.
+We live in an age in which proclamations of absolute and unique truth are dismissed by the secular population.
+Set against this rejection are those churches that use simplistic practices of self-identification to make it comforting to define themselves as 'insiders' and easy to condemn everyone else as 'outsiders'.
+In the midst of such rampant self-congratulation ("thank God we're not like them!) it becomes more and more difficult to hear the testimony of grace and mercy from God in Christ.
 What is both difficult to understand and depressing to observe is how especially people of faith focus upon this text from John's gospel to endorse their exclusivist behaviour and condemnation of other people.
 To be sure, they recognize condemnation as being 'not nice', and protest vigorously that they are not condemning, but actions speak louder than words.
 Failing to grasp that their limited definition of what it means to be a Christian may not quite match Jesus' description of what it means to be one of his, these people are ever-ready to misuse this text to immediately reject others as non-believers, as somehow condemned.